“The grimly humorous phrase about our town was that Tombstone had a man for breakfast every morning.” — Josephine Sarah Marcus, actress

 On May 1, 1880, the Tombstone Epitaph, the oldest continuously published newspaper in Arizona, was begun.
 By June 1880 there were some 3,000 people in the new town which had attracted its share of drifters, dancehall girls, outlaws, saloon keepers, and gamblers.
 Before long, Tombstone would be hailed as one of the most violent towns in the Southwest.
 The Tombstone, Toughnut and Richmond Mines were producing millions in silver and the town continued to grow.

-By 1881 there were some 8,000 people in the town which boasted more gambling houses, saloons, and the largest “red light” district in the Southwest.
-The town also supported four churches, a school, two banks and an opera house.
+By 1881 there were some 8,000 people in the town that boasted more gambling houses, saloons, and the largest “red light” district in the Southwest.
+The town also supported four churches, a school, two banks, and an opera house.

 On June 22, 1881, a fire destroyed most of the eastern half of Tombstone’s business district.
 Having no water to put out the fire, buildings in the path of the fire were dynamited to slow the engulfing flames.
 The citizens of Tombstone blamed Marshall Ben Sippy for not controlling the looting that followed the fire and Virgil Earp, the senior deputy, was soon appointed marshal, a move that antagonized the already hostile Clantons.

 On October 26, 1881, the tension between the two factions finally culminated in the gunfight at the OK Corral, thirty seconds which would long be remembered in history.